 Bombay Carrot Salad with cashews and raisins, tossed in a fragrant Indian Curry dressing.
 Healthy and vegan this carrot salad recipe is so EASY to make, and can be made-ahead. #carrotsalad #carrotslaw #vegan #indiancarrotsalad #recipe #carrotsaladrecipe

-This carrot salad gets even better with time and will keep up to 5 days in the fridge!
+This carrot salad gets even better with time and will keep up to 4-5 days in an airtight container in the refrigerator.

-It’s one of those salads, that will make you happy knowing it is in the fridge waiting for you- especially during hunger emergencies.
+I really hope you enjoy this cartto salad!
+It’s one of those salads that will make you happy knowing it is in the fridge waiting for you- especially during hunger emergencies. xoxo Sylvia

 More Carrot recipes you may like: